drshahizan/HPDP/2526/assignment/A2/Group Parallel/big_data.md

 **Discussion**

-Figure 3 compares the execution time required by Pandas, Dask, and Polars to perform the same analytical workflow.
-Polars achieved the fastest execution time at 0.81 seconds, followed by Dask at 2.10 seconds, while Pandas required 3.51 seconds.
-The results indicate that modern scalable libraries can significantly improve performance when processing large datasets.
+Figure 3 compares the execution time required by Pandas, Dask, and Polars to perform the same analytical workflow.The results indicate that modern scalable libraries can significantly improve performance when processing large datasets.
 Polars particularly benefits from its Rust-based execution engine, multithreading capabilities, and query optimisation techniques.

 ---